heedfull/AIBtoYNABCsvConverter/README.md

 Script relies on the file to be converted in the same directory and named `input.csv`

-The script produces a file name `output.csv`
+The script produces a file named `output.csv`